For daily wit & wisdom, sign up for the Almanac newsletter.

 2. Choose Your Containers

-Now that you know what you want to grow, think about the kinds of pots you want to grow those plants in.
+Now that you know what you want to grow, think about the kinds of pots that best match your plants’ needs.
 Start by considering your personal style.

-Whatever you choose, make sure the pots give your plants room to grow and have drainage holes in the bottoms.
+Whatever you choose, make sure the pots give your plants room to grow and have drainage holes.

 3. Design Your Space

-• Taller plants can be used to form a beautiful divider to separate your space into cozier areas—go ahead and move the furniture around, grouping chairs and other seating to form inviting “rooms,” perhaps with different plant themes.
+Taller plants can be used to form a beautiful divider to separate your space into cozier areas—move the furniture around, grouping chairs and other seating to form inviting “rooms,” perhaps with different plant themes.

-• Use pots to frame an entrance up to your front door or from your back door onto the patio, or to flank a walkway.
+Use pots to frame the entrance to your front door or from your back door onto the patio, or to flank a walkway.
 In this case, create symmetry so the planters on each side are similar in style or color.

-• Containers can also be used to create the feeling of more privacy.
-For example, even if you have a fence between you and neighbors, you can use mask the fence with greenery or you can use containers to create a focal point that’s nearer to your sitting area.
+Containers can also be used to create the feeling of more privacy.
+For example, even if you have a fence between you and your neighbors, you can use mask the fence with greenery or you can use containers to create a focal point that’s closer to your sitting area.

 4. Plant Your Pots

-For pots, we use “potting mix” (also called potting soil) which is lightweight and contains nutrition that your plants need to grow strong.
-Don’t use soil from your in-ground garden or yard–it’s too heavy.
+For pots, we use “potting mix,” which is lightweight and contains nutrition that your plants need to grow strong.
+Don’t use soil from your in-ground garden or yard—it’s too heavy.

 Use high-quality potting mix to give plants the best possible start.
 Or, save some money by learning how to make your own potting mix.